w3c/wai-curricula/content/designer/interaction-and-feedback.md

 {% include excol.html type="middle" %}

 Discuss standard keyboard interactions, such as the use of the Tab, Enter, or arrow keys.
-Explain that if non-standard keyboard interactions are to be used,  designers need to define them and collaborate with developers to implement them.
+Explain that when non-standard keyboard interactions are to be used, designers need to define them and collaborate with developers to implement them.

 #### Learning Outcomes for Topic